Why Vinyl Records Are Still Outselling CDs in 2024

 Who Is Driving the Vinyl Renaissance?

 Surprisingly, the revival of vinyl isn’t only propelled by nostalgic baby boomers but rather by the digitally adept Gen Z and millennials.
-This paradox, where the video generation clings to analog, speaks to a broader cultural movement.
+This paradox, where the tech generation clings to analog, speaks to a broader cultural movement.
 To be ‘retro’ is the new ‘cool’.

 Where Does the Voyage Fit Into This Spin?